THE BOTTOM LINE

 Melatonin is one of the most popular sleep aids on the market.
-Your brain naturally makes this hormone in your pineal gland.
+What’s great is your pineal gland actually produces it naturally!
 It’s key job is to let your body know when it’s time to fall asleep and when it’s time to wake up.

-Supplementing with melatonin has been found to improve onset, duration, and quality of sleep in people with sleep disorders.
+Melatonin supplements have been found to improve onset, duration, and quality of sleep in people with sleep disorders.
 It may also be helpful in shift workers who are at a higher risk of sleep problems.
-Short-term use of melatonin is safe, but experts warn that long-term use of melatonin may reduce your natural production.
+So, short-term use of melatonin is safe but experts warn that long-term use of melatonin may reduce your natural production.

 Dose: Stick with a lower dose between 0.5 to 1.5 mg before bedtime and up to 5mg if treating insomnia or jet lag.

 NEXT LEVEL SUPPLEMENTS